AusDTO/disco_layer/awsInfo.md

 >>ssh-keygen -y

 ##OrientDb Install
-Download using wget (remember to quote the link) Update the config
+- Download using wget (remember to quote the link)
+- Extract to /opt/orientdb
+- Update the config
+- Make scripts executable `sudo chmod 755 bin/*.sh`
+- ???Make config executable???? `sudo chmod -R 777 config/`
+###TODO: Confirm above is appropriate - it comes from the
 ##Git Install
+- `sudo yum install git`
+- git version 2.1.0

 ##Node Install
+NOTE: The current version in amazon is v0.10.36 some dev has been based on 0.12\* npm version is 1.3.6.
-`sudo yum install nodejs --enablerepo=epel`
+- `sudo yum install nodejs --enablerepo=epel`
-`sudo yum install npm --enablerepo=epel`
+- `sudo yum install npm --enablerepo=epel`

 ##Attach Storage
 -- Ensure that the ephemeral storage is setup when defining the instance.